-The desert lake is a significant water source that attracts an array of wildlife from birds to reptiles to grazers.
-The lake is home to hundreds of bird species native to Kenya including migrating birds.
+The desert lake is a significant water source that attracts various wildlife, from birds to reptiles to grazers.
+The lake is home to hundreds of bird species native to Kenya, including migrating birds.
 The birds feed on the plankton masses and the fish in the lake.

 Some birds frequent to the lake are the common sandpiper, the wood sandpiper, and the little stint.
-Just as many other water birds, the white-breasted cormorant ranges over the lake and the African skimmer nests in the banks of Central Island.
-Heuglin’s bustard is common in the lake’s eastern region and the Greater Flamingo wades in the shallows.
-Hunting raptors included Osprey, African Fish Eagles, Marsh Harriers and local rarities such as Skimmers.
+Like many other water birds, the white-breasted cormorant ranges over the lake and the African skimmer nests in the banks of Central Island.
+Heuglin’s bustard is common in the lake’s eastern region, and the Greater Flamingo wades in the shallows.
+Hunting raptors included Osprey, African Fish Eagles, Marsh Harriers, and local rarities such as Skimmers.

-The lake contains the world’s large population of crocodiles and profuses in water turtles, specifically in the area of Central Island.
-The Nile crocodiles are abundant on the flats, as well as carpet vipers and scorpions on the rocky shores.
+The lake contains the world’s large population of crocodiles and profuses in water turtles, specifically on Central Island.
+The Nile crocodiles are abundant on the flats and carpet vipers and scorpions on the rocky shores.